RAW Lab · HKUST(GZ) · AI Thrust

 The RAW Lab (Robust AI in the Wild) is a research group at the Thrust of Artificial Intelligence, Hong Kong University of Science and Technology (Guangzhou), led by Dr. Ziteng Cui.

-We sit at the intersection of physics-based vision, computational photography, and physical AI.
-Rather than treating the imaging pipeline as a black box, we model light transport, sensor physics, and scene geometry as learnable, differentiable systems — enabling AI that is robust, interpretable, and deployable in the real world.
+We sit at the intersection of computer vision, computational photography, and physical AI.
+Rather than treating the imaging as a black box, we model light transport, sensor physics, and scene geometry as learnable, differentiable systems — enabling AI that is robust, interpretable, and deployable in the real world.

 RAW SENSOR · BAYER PATTERN